Henrik-3/unofficial-valorant-api/README.md

     - Suitable for: Public Discord Bots (Servers) / Public Websites
 - Production Key:
     - Rate Limit you requested
-    - Suitable for: Large Discord Bots / Large Websites with a big amount of user
+    - Suitable for: Large Discord Bots / Large Websites with a big amount of users
     - API not intended for production use, grant will only happen with valid reason

 **IMPORTANT**

 What is not allowed?
 - Big analytic projects
     - Why?
 Because of data privacy.
 Rito set RSO as a requirement for their official API because the VAL Team said they want to protect the users data.
-Since I dont want to get into trouble with Riot and want to keep up the API as long as possible for normal developers out there this is a requirement
+Since I dont want to get into trouble with Riot and want to keep up the API as long as possible for normal developers out there, this is a requirement
 - Public store checkers
     - As this feature requires the users credentials, the possibility of a credential leak is to high

+## Custom Rate Limits & Project Support
+As stated above, the API is developed with higher request counts in mind since version 4, but still not intended to be used within big projects.
+Do compensate hosting costs, storage (and maybe one of the endless hours i already spend with this project) and further expansion/development, I'll require projects that need higher rate limits (individually decided based on project) OR have a PAID tier in their project, to subscripe to patreon with level 4/5: https://www.patreon.com/henrikdev

+For more questions feel free to open a ticket on the discord ^^

 # Status
 See the current status of the API here: https://status.henrikdev.xyz/